surveilr/www.surveilr.com/src/content/docs/docs/evidence/surveilr-evidence-collection-guide.md

 ## Prerequisites

-Before proceeding, ensure the necessary tools are installed on your system (main server).
-These tools are essential for interacting with cloud platforms and local systems.
+Before proceeding, ensure the necessary tools are installed on your Management Server.
+These tools are essential for interacting with cloud platforms and Management Server. surveilr, AWS CLI, Steampipe, and CNquery must all be installed on the Management Server.

 ---

 ### 1. **surveilr Installation**

-Ensure **surveilr** is installed on your **main server** before running the command `cat cloud-steampipe-surveilr.jsonl | surveilr ingest tasks`.
+Ensure **surveilr** is installed on your **Management Server** before running the command `cat cloud-steampipe-surveilr.jsonl | surveilr ingest tasks`.

 You **do not** need to install **surveilr** on other nodes (servers).
-It only needs to be installed on the main server where the data ingestion process occurs.
+It only needs to be installed on the Management Server where the data ingestion process occurs.

-To install **surveilr** on the main server, use one of the following methods:
+To install **surveilr** on the Management Server, use one of the following methods:

 #### Default Installation:
 ```bash